 Macau satellite casino promoter Emperor Entertainment Hotel Ltd reported an annual loss that widened to HKD528.3 million (US$67.3 million) for the 12 months to March 31, from HKD177.6 million a year earlier.
 It said the main reason was “a significant increase in fair value loss and impairment losses during the year”.

-Emperor Entertainment’s gaming licence partner SJM Holdings Ltd is take over running of the casino at the Grand Emperor Hotel (pictured) from June 27.
+Emperor Entertainment’s gaming licence partner SJM Holdings Ltd is to take over running of the casino at the Grand Emperor Hotel (pictured) from June 27.

 Gaming revenue for Emperor Entertainment in the financial year ended March 31 increased 24.6 percent year-on-year, to HKD260.6 million.